paxdotdev/docs/src/reference-native-rendering.md

 The canvas layer also uses an OS-specific clipping mechanism, but at the GPU/drawing level.

 Note that further effort will be required to handle certain combinations of stacking, layering, and opacity.
-For example, as of Sept 2022, it is expected that a _partially transparent_ canvas element rendered on top of a native element will not render correctly.
+For example, as of Sept 2022, it is expected that a _partially transparent_ canvas element rendered logically on top of a native element will not render correctly.
 Such edge cases can be addressed over time.

 ### Accessibility & SEO